darkswapfoundation/darkswap/memory-bank/activeContext.md

    - Decision: Support Bitcoin, runes, and alkanes
    - Rationale: These are the primary assets in the Bitcoin ecosystem
    - Impact: Need to implement support for all three asset types

+2. **Predicate Alkanes**:
+   - Decision: Implement predicate alkanes for secure trade conditions
+   - Rationale: Enhances security and reliability of trades
+   - Impact: Need to develop a framework for predicate alkanes and integrate with trade execution

 2. **User Experience**:
    - Decision: Focus on simplicity and usability